Naviga nel sito della Scuola di Economia e Management

 • (a) The ECTS-weighted average of the grades earned by the student at all exams they passed is determined, excluding the exams for which the possible grades are just Pass/Fail, and excluding the grade of the thesis.

-• (c) To the result determined at point (b) the fraction 1/3 is added for each exam which received grade 30 cum laude (For an integrated exam, 1/3 is added if and only if the grade is 30 cum laude for each of the modules making up the integrated exam).
+• (c) To the result derived at (b), the fraction 1/3 is added for each exam with grade 30 cum laude (For an integrated exam, 1/3 is added if and only if the grade is 30 cum laude for each of the modules making up the integrated exam).
 The result is rounded to its closest integer number, with rounding by excess if the decimal part is 0.5.

-• (d) To the result determined at point (c) is added the grade of the thesis, not greater than 7, as determined by the commission at Step 2.
+• (d) To the result derived at (c), the grade of the thesis (and of its presentation&defense) his added.
+The grade of the thesis is not greater than 7 and is determined by the commission mentioned at the beginning of Step 2.

-• (e) The sum determined at point (d) is the final grade for the MSc in Economics and Development, with the following exception.
-If the sum determined at point (d) is at least 110, and the thesis has received a grade of 7, and the commission at Step 2 unanimously agrees, then the final grade is 110 e lode, i.e. 110 with distinction.
+• (e) The sum derived at (d) is the final grade for the MSc in Economics and Development, with the following exception.
+If the sum derived at (d) is at least 110, and the thesis has received a grade of 7, and the commission mentioned at the beginning of Step 2 unanimously agrees, then the final grade is 110 e lode, i.e., 110 with distinction.

-There are five sessions per year in which the thesis defence can occur, and precisely in the months of February, April, July, October, December.
-Please click here for administrative information on the thesis defence, and here, here for information on steps and deadlines for the next sessions.
+Sessions, deadlines, and burocracy There are five sessions per year in which the thesis defence can occur, in the months of February, April, July, October, December; please find here (in the second page) information about the dates.

 Last